tally-evals/tally/README.md

 ### Evaluation with Tally

-Evaluate your agents using datasets and conversations with multiple metrics:
+Evaluate your agents using datasets and conversations with evals (recommended approach):

 ```typescript
 import {